SimonOniiChan/osu-on-logger/README.md

 ## SIDE NOTES
 You can safely delete the `run-as-root.bash` as well as the `setup.sh`.
 However, setup.sh can later be used to add users to the track list without editing the config file, so you might want to keep it.

+### TODO:
+Get an api-key for osu.ppy.sh/api/get_user so downloading the userpage is not neccesary (which it shouldn't be for a Project this small)